Master’s application checklist for all applicants

 Please indicate the degree for which you are applying and the appropriate number code on the application form.
 The Master of Public Policy (MPP) code is 00416 and the Master of Public Affairs (MPA) code is 02292.
 Indicate whether you are applying for a combined degree or submitting multiple applications with another department.

-Five supporting documents must be submitted
+Five supporting documents to be submitted

 The Academic Statement of Purpose should be a concise essay about your professional and academic goals (500 words).
 The admissions committee is interested in how this graduate program will help you meet your career and educational objectives.
 The academic statement is uploaded on page 9 of the application under the section titled Program-Specific Information.